cloudflare/workers-sdk/packages/wrangler/README.md

 ## Commands

-### `wrangler init [name]`

-Creates a Worker project.
-For details on configuration keys and values, refer to the [documentation](https://developers.cloudflare.com/workers/wrangler/commands/#init).

 ### `wrangler dev`

 Start a local development server, with live reloading and devtools.

 ### `wrangler deploy`

-Publish the given script to the worldwide Cloudflare network.
+Publish the given script to Cloudflare's global network.

 For more commands and options, refer to the [documentation](https://developers.cloudflare.com/workers/wrangler/commands/).

 ## Pages

-### `wrangler pages dev [directory] [-- command]`
+### `wrangler pages dev [directory]`

-Either serves a static build asset directory, or proxies itself in front of a command.
+Serves a static build asset directory.

 Builds and runs functions from a `./functions` directory or uses a `_worker.js` file inside the static build asset directory.

 For more commands and options, refer to the [documentation](https://developers.cloudflare.com/pages/platform/functions#develop-and-preview-locally) or run `wrangler pages dev --help`.

-## Documentation

-For the latest Wrangler documentation, [click here](https://developers.cloudflare.com/workers/wrangler/).